Links

 Templates can be used to substitute parts of a custom type’s member’s types with placeholders which can then be defined later on when instantiating this type.

-Templates can be used with struct, union and using declarations:
+Templates can be used with struct

 These templates can then be used to create concrete types: